berkeleymt/berkeley.mt/content/events/bmmt-2025-online.md

 ### Are calculators or other reference material allowed?

 Graph paper and calculators are prohibited, but protractors, rulers, and compasses are permitted.
-Blank white scratch paper will be provided for all participants.
+Blank white scratch paper is allowed.
 All answers must be exact, reduced, and simplified.
 Illegible answers will not be graded.
 Cheating in any form will not be tolerated, and failure to comply with all rules may result in immediate and irreversible disqualification.

 ### Can middle school students compete?
 What if I don't have a team?